sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ## Design

 Data transform contains two stages: analyze and transform.
-In our design, we will do the analyze using SQL as the first step, and generate the feature column definition as the second step.
-The feature column contains the transform logic and execute along with the model training process.
+In our design, we will do the analysis using SQL as the first step, and generate the feature column definition as the second step.
+The feature column contains the transform logic and executes along with the model training process.
 We choose to convert the **TRANSFORM** expression into two steps of the work flow described by [Couler](https://github.com/sql-machine-learning/sqlflow/blob/develop/python/couler/README.md): analyze and feature column generation.
 Couler is a programming language for describing workflows.
 Its compiler translates a workflow represented by a Python program into an [Argo](https://argoproj.github.io/) YAML file.
 The output of feature column generation will be passed to the next model training step.
 ![data_transform_pipeline](../images/data_transform_pipeline.png)